Please use another Browser

 What happens when a high-tech industry meets environmentalism?
 This seemingly intractable conflict is the challenge faced by those who support a global shift toward green energy.

 As an abundant and inexhaustible natural resource, few question wind power’s status as one of the most sustainable ways to generate electricity.
 Yet the environmental impact associated with the industry remains a point of debate – especially the CO2 emissions during the extraction of raw material and turbine disposal.
 Improving the environmental performance of products and their impact throughout their entire lifecycle is one of Siemens’ main drivers.

 Nature has been around forever and it will be here long after we are gone.

 The environmental impact of Siemens wind turbines is calculated based on Lifecycle Assessments (LCAs).
 The LCA not only determines and evaluates the ecological footprint of our products and solutions, but also looks at every step from the raw material extraction and materials processing, from manufacturing, installation, operation, and maintenance to dismantling and end of life.
 In this way the LCA helps our experts identify areas of improvement.

 The results of the LCAs are the basis of our environmental product declarations (EPDs) and support product development.
 Through this, we help our customers improve their current and future environmental impact.
-There are EPD examples for all turbine types – geared and direct drive for onshore and offshore: SWT-2.3-108, SWT-3.2-113, SWT-4.0-130, and SWT-6.0-154.
+There are EPD examples for selected turbine types – geared and direct drive for onshore and offshore: SWT-2.3-108, SWT-3.2-113, SWT-4.0-130, SWT-6.0-154, and SWT-7.0-154.

 Electricity produced by wind turbines contributes significantly less to global warming than electricity produced by fossil fuels.
 To examine how much each stage of the wind power plant's life cycle contributes to global warming, we assessed their specific CO2 emissions.